JachymDolezal/BitSwanTutorials/README.md

 ## Prerequisties

-before you start going through the example makes sure you have all im

-- [ ] python 3.8 or higher
+before you start going through the examples makes sure you have Python 3.8 or higher and pip3 installed.

-- [ ] pip3
->
+for the most basic examples you will only need bspump module

     pip3 install bspump

-2.
+or

+    pip3 install git+git@github.com:LibertyAces/BitSwanPump.git

+for more advanced example you will need introduction to :
+- Docker
+- Elastic Search
+- Kibana
+- Kafka
+- Websockets

 ## Examples